danielkanangila/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are databases that store their data in tables while SQL is query language used for manipulate data in the database.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key to reference or identify each entry uniquely.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+To have a many to many relationship between two tables with we need to create a new table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product